iksnae/actual-intelligence/book/en/chapter-02/06-activities.md

 **Scenario:** Requesting a letter of recommendation

-**Prompt:** "Help me draft an email to my former professor, Dr. Martinez, requesting a letter of recommendation for a graduate school application.
+**Prompt:** `Help me draft an email to my former professor, Dr. Martinez, requesting a letter of recommendation for a graduate school application.
 We had a positive relationship - I took two of her courses in environmental science and earned A's in both.
 She also supervised my senior research project last year.
 The application is due in 3 weeks, and I need the letter submitted online by then.
 I want the tone to be respectful and professional but not overly formal since we worked closely together.
-The email should be concise (no more than 3 paragraphs), mention specific accomplishments she observed that would strengthen my application, and offer to provide any additional information she might need."
+The email should be concise (no more than 3 paragraphs), mention specific accomplishments she observed that would strengthen my application, and offer to provide any additional information she might need.`

 ### Moving Forward With Your New Skills